ckatanic/Admin-Dashboard/README.md

 # Admin-Dashboard
-Project to create a layout using advanced CSS grid and Flexbox
+Project to create a webpage using advanced CSS grid and Flexbox layouts